Frequently Asked Questions

 Is equipment provided?

-Yes, all required equipment is provided for Instructor lead courses and activities, this includes boats, paddles, buoyancy aids, harnesses, helmets, bows, rifles and anything else that might be integral to the acitvity.
-Customers must remember to bring a spare change of clothes and a towel if participating in water based activities.
+Yes, all required equipment is provided for Instructor lead courses and activities, this includes boats, paddles, buoyancy aids, harnesses, helmets, bows, rifles and anything else that might be integral to the activity.

 Can I use my own equipment?